Quickstart

 Then, build environment must be created in the container images by running this command:

-$ fatbuildrctl images --create-envs
+$ fatbuildrctl images env-create

 This submits tasks to create all build environments required for every distributions defined in the build pipelines.
 For example, with the default instance definition provided above, four tasks are submited to create build environment for bullseye, ubuntu22.04, el8 and fc36 distributions,